History of Bharhut Stupa

-The railing of the stupa is carefully decorated and carved with ancient designs.
+The railing of the stupa is carefully decorated and carved with intricate designs.
 These railings, posts, gateways and capping stones are all fashioned in beautiful red sandstone and once surrounded a stupa.
-The remarkable precision of the livelihood and carvings, decorative themes and narrative scenes testify the rich Indian art culture and tradition.
-Many carvings of the Bhurhut are yakshis which protrude in the past relief; they stand in the attitude of devotion upon ganas or the clutch of the tree.
-Here too are riders, royal devotees and elephant and even example of the figure in foreign dress.
+The remarkable precision of the livelihood and carvings, decorative themes and narrative scenes testify the rich Indian and Buddhist art, culture and tradition.
+Many carvings of the Bharhut are Yakshis which protrude in the past relief; they stand in the attitude of devotion upon Ganas or the clutch of the tree.

-In Bharhut Stupa other carved panel epitomizes the Buddhist narratives.
-The dream of Maya, the heavenly celebration of Buddha enlightenment, the worship of Buddha’s throne, the Bodhi tree, naha king worshipping the wheel and the stupa in worship are some of the symbols of Buddhist religious celebration.
-The railing medallions display a variety of lotus design, sometimes incorporating in yaksha busts.
-Some of the other themes include scenes of everyday village life, Lakshmi bathed by elephant, deer, peacock and elephants.
+In Bharhut Stupa, other carved panel epitomizes the Buddhist narratives.
+Buddha has been represented in the form of symbols.
+The dream of Maya, the heavenly celebration of Buddha’s enlightenment, the worship of Buddha’s throne, the Bodhi tree, naha king worshipping the wheel and the stupa in worship are some of the symbols of Buddhist religious celebration.
+The railing medallions display a variety of lotus design, sometimes incorporating in Yaksha busts.
+Some of the other themes include scenes of everyday village life, Lakshmi bathed by deer, peacock and elephants.